awell-health/awell-extensions/extensions/awell/README.md

 ### Search patients by patient code

-Search whether in the list of patients of the current patient already exists.
-Search happens on the `patient_code` field which is taken from the patient's profile.
+Search whether the current patient already exists.
+Search happens based on the `patient_code` field which is taken from the patient's profile.

-**Returns two data points:**
+**Returns the below data points:**

 1. patientAlreadyExists: a boolean which will be true if minimum one patient with the patient code already exists.
 2. numberOfPatientsFound: the number of patients found with the same patient code.